The Environmental Cost of Credit Cards: Pivoting to a Virtual Card Product

 By offering a “virtual-first” card, Karma Wallet is able to tackle a ton of the carbon footprint and plastic footprint associated with traditional cards.

-The Karma Wallet Card is a prepaid reloadable debit card that gives back to people and planet.
-The physical card is made from 85% recycled plastic, but we prioritize the virtual card experience.
-Eventually, you will be able to opt-out of a physical card entirely!
+The Karma Wallet Card* is a prepaid reloadable debit card that gives back to people and planet.
+The physical card is made from 85% recycled plastic, too!

 We also offer a ton of awesome benefits like up to 20% cashback** on select sustainable merchants, charitable giveback baked into select purchases, and other exclusive benefits for being a card member.